Azure/azure-sdk/docs/android/design.md

 }
 ```

-> TODO: Link concrete example of a client class from the Android repository.
+> TODO: Link concrete example of a sync client class from the Android repository.

 #### Async Service Clients